abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 ### Add a `DbSet` Property

 Open the `ProductsDbContext` in the `ModularCrm.Products.EntityFrameworkCore` project and add a new `DbSet` property for the `Product` entity.
-The final `Product.cs` file content should be the following:
+The final `ProductsDbContext.cs` file content should be the following:

 ````csharp
 using Microsoft.EntityFrameworkCore;